 - on the Mac side of things, you’ll typically require a Mac from 2012 or newer

-How to enable AirDrop on iPhone
+How to find AirDrop on iPhone

 How to use AirDrop on iPhone

-To use AirDrop on iPhone, find the type of content or data you would like to share within the designated app.
+Now find the type of content or data you would like to share within the designated app.

-After enabling AirDrop on both of the devices involved in the transfer, you should see a square profile image of your receiving contact pop up as a destination.
+After enabling AirDrop on both of the devices involved in the transfer, you should see a profile image of your receiving contact pop up as a destination.
 Tap the profile picture to start the transfer.
-This works exactly the same whether you are AirDropping to an iDevice or a Mac.
+This works exactly the same whether you are AirDropping to any other iDevice or a Mac.

 AirDrop works for single and multiple files, although there is a limit (depending on the type and size of the media) on the number of items you can transfer in one go.